UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 ### Submission

 You will be submitting:
-1. Screenshot of lat_test.sh output on canyon.jpg in Sydney S3
+1. Screenshot of lat-test.sh output on canyon.jpg in Sydney S3
-- Two other screenshots of lat_test.sh output on two different images from the internet.
+- Two other screenshots of lat-test.sh output on two different images from the internet.
-- Screenshot of lat_test.sh output on canyon.jpg in CloudFront
+- Screenshot of lat-test.sh output on canyon.jpg in CloudFront
 - Screenshot showing the invalidation command you used and its console output
 - 3-5 sentences explaining the tradeoff associated with time duration of objects in the cache.